Few SEO topics cause the fear and anxiety that link building does.

 You can also see better results than you would from running an ad.

-Here’s what Liam Martin, co-founder of Time Doctor and co-organizer of the Running Remote Conference, had to say on the topic when he appeared on The B2B Mix Show in May 2019:
+Here’s what Liam Martin, co-founder of Time Doctor and co-organizer of the Running Remote Conference, had to say on the topic when he appeared on The B2B Mix Show:

 I’ve done about 300 [interviews this year].
-We realized, well that’s something I can do that when you look at the ROI, putting me on a podcast for an hour or an hour and a half… It works out.
+We realized that, when you look at the ROI, putting me on a podcast for an hour or an hour and a half… It works out.
 It’s actually cheaper than Facebook ads.

 build pillar pages to attract links